n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

   - An initial "Ra,Halant,ZWJ" sequence should not produce a "Reph", even where an initial "Ra,Halant" sequence without the zero-width joiner would otherwise produce a "Reph".

-> Note: Malayalam differs from many Indic scripts in forming "Reph" producing
+> Note: Malayalam differs from many Indic scripts in that "Reph"
+> usage is rare in the modern orthography.
+In word-initial positions, a
+> "Ra,Halant" sequence is typically replaced by a dead-consonant form,
-> dead-consonant form "Chillu R" instead.
+> "Chillu R".

 The no-break space (NBSP) is primarily used to display those